 You can request a Higher-Level Review of an initial claim.
 This option isn’t available after a Higher-Level Review or Board Appeal.

-A judge at the Board of Veterans’ Appeals in Washington, D.C., will review your case.
+When you request a Board Appeal, a judge at the Board of Veterans’ Appeals will review your case.

 Can I request a Board Appeal?

 You can request a Board Appeal after an initial claim or Higher-Level Review decision.
-You can’t request two Board Appeals in a row.
+You can’t request 2 Board Appeals in a row.

-If you disagree with the Board’s decision and have new and relevant evidence that supports your case, you can file a Supplemental Claim.
+If you disagree with the Board’s decision and have new and relevant evidence that supports your case, you can file a new claim.
 You can also appeal to the U.S. Court of Appeals for Veterans Claims.

 What happens next?

-You don’t need to do anything while you wait unless VA sends you a letter asking for more information.
-If VA schedules exams for you, be sure not to miss them.
+You don’t need to do anything while you wait unless we send you a letter asking for more information.
+If we schedule exams for you, be sure not to miss them.